intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

-# Metrics Collectoin with Intel(R) Metrics Discovery Application Programming Interface
+# Metrics Collection with Intel(R) Metrics Discovery Application Programming Interface

 **WARNING: this is NOT a recommended way for metrics collection, use [oneAPI L0 Metrics API](./LevelZero.md) instead**

 ## Overview
 [Intel(R) Metrics Discovery Application Programming Interface](https://github.com/intel/metrics-discovery) is an open-source solution for hardware metrics collection on Intel(R) Processor Graphics.

-Each **metric** represents one aspect of GPU performance behaviour and has a unique name, e.g. "EuActive" metric shows the percentage of time GPU execution units were active, "L3Misses" gives the number of L3 cache misses, and "GtiReadThroughput" collects an average throughput while reading data through GTI.
+Each **metric** represents one aspect of GPU performance behavior and has a unique name, e.g. "EuActive" metric shows the percentage of time GPU execution units were active, "L3Misses" gives the number of L3 cache misses, and "GtiReadThroughput" collects an average throughput while reading data through GTI.

 Different metrics are combined into **metric sets**.
-Metric set is a unit of collection, so one can collect only a set of metrics instead of each metric separately.
+A metric set is a unit of collection, so one can collect only a set of metrics instead of each metric separately.

 Metric sets in their turn belongs to **metric groups**.
 Metric sets from different groups can be collected simultaneously, while only a single set from a group can be enabled at a time.